corritaylor/My-Coding-Journey/QR Code Generator/README.md

 #### Execute in your code editor terminal.
 My favorite editor is VS Code!
 When you run this program in your terminal, Tkinter will open.<hr>

-Have you ever wanted to make a QR code for your website, contact info, or a secret message?

 In this tutorial, you’ll learn how to create a Python program that makes QR codes easily.
 By the end, you’ll have a simple app with a user-friendly interface where you can type in a link and get a QR code with just a few clicks.

 This beginner-friendly project will show you how to use Python tools for making images and building a basic app window.